Fxlando/chaosonsol/DEPLOYMENT-AUTOMATION.md

-# 🚀 Deployment Automation Guide
+# 🚀 Local Development Guide

-## Automatic Deployment System
+## Local Development System

-This project now has **automatic deployment** to ensure all changes are always pushed to GitHub and deployed to Netlify.
+This project runs **locally only**.
+All changes should be committed to GitHub for version control.

 ## 📋 How It Works